grahamcarman/docs/software/role-permission-reference.md

 For a given Deployment, the Deployment Editor has the same default permissions as the Deployment Viewer, plus:

-- `deployment.admincount.get`: View Deployment admin users.
+- `deployment.adminCount.get`: View Deployment admin users.
 - `deployment.airflow.user`: Airflow [user permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) for all Deployments, including modifying task runs and DAG runs
 - `deployment.config.update`: Modify the Deployment's settings
 - `deployment.images.push`: Push code to the Deployment using the Astro CLI